-color_return Returns the color specification in the specified target format for (Cs.
+color return Returns the color specification in the specified target format for zero-intensity red, green, and blue.
 The white point associated with the returned color specification is the Screen White Point.
-The value returned in the pixel member is un-
+The value returned in the pixel member is undefined.